LMCache/LMCache/benchmarks/README.md

     --base-url http://localhost:8000/v1
 ```

+Use ctrl-C to terminate the benchmark at any time, and the the script will write each request's detailed stats to `summary.csv`.

 *Note:* the above command requires there is a serving engine with the `mistralai/Mistral-7B-Instruct-v0.2` model served locally at `http://localhost:8000/v1`.
 Here's an example command to launch the serving engine:

 ```bash